Below is our freedom of information statement.

 The West Australian Freedom of Information Act 1992 ("FOI Act") gives the public the legal right to access information held by Government agencies and local and public authorities that is not publicly available.

-The Water Corporation was established as a corporatised business enterprise by the Water Corporation Act 1995 and is subject to the FOI Act.
+The Water Corporation was established as a corporatised business enterprise by the Water Corporations Act 1995 and is subject to the FOI Act.

 It is the aim of the Corporation to make information available promptly and at the least possible cost.
 Therefore, whenever possible, documents will be provided outside the FOI process.